Boneill3/Boneill3/README.md

 ### Hi, I'm Brian 👋
-* A Computer Science Master's Student at Portland State University graduating August 2022<br>
+* A Computer Science Master's Graduate from Portland State University
 * Interested in Software Engineering and Cyber Security
-* Current Graduate Student Intern @ Intel working on BMC validation for a HPC project
+* Currently working at intel as a Systems Software Validation Engineer for a HPC project

 ### 🔭 My recent projects
 * [A ns-3 simulation](https://github.com/Boneill3/ns3-wildfire-application) of a new decentralized emergency alert protocol